-U.S. FAA issues air travel advisory about Galaxy Note 7 phones
+U.S. regulator tells air passengers not to turn on Galaxy Note 7 phones

 Although customers will still be able to bring the phones on flights on the Australian carriers, the ban extends to the phones being plugged into flight entertainment systems where USB ports are available.

-(Reporting by Eric Beech; Additional reporting by Jeffrey Dastin in New York; Editing by Eric Walsh and Tom Brown)
+(Reporting by Eric Beech; Additional reporting by Jeffrey Dastin in New York and David Shepardson; Editing by Tom Brown and Andrew Hay)

 Trending Stories